-We’re going to focus on general walking in this story, the kind you would do on a typical travel tour or while sightseeing in a new city.
+I’m going to focus on general walking in this story, the kind you would do on a typical travel tour or while sightseeing in a new city.
 Running shoes are a good choice for this type of travel because:

-- They generally have a cushioned midsole (the part of the shoe underneath your foot) designed for shock absorption.
+- They generally have a cushioned foam midsole (the part of the shoe underneath your foot) designed for shock absorption.
 “With travel and a lot of time standing and walking on hard surfaces, it is important to have a shoe that has cushioning built into the midsole,” says Dr. Canzanese.

+If you have a trip coming up, prioritize getting your just-right pair of shoes sooner rather than later.
 Buy your walking shoes well ahead of your trip and start wearing them before you’re ready to jet off.
 “It is recommended that the shoes be bought several weeks prior to departing on vacation, so that the shoes are broken in and you become accustomed to them,” says Dr. Mendeszoon.

 Where to Buy the Best Walking Shoes

 Many retailers offer a wide selection of running sneakers ideal for all the walking you’ll be doing on your next trip.
-Here are some of the most dependable (in alphabetical order):
+Here are some of the most dependable (in alphabetical order,):

 Best Walking Shoe Brands